duckdb/duckdb-web/docs/sql/data_types/interval.md

 | `INTERVAL` | Period of time |

 An `INTERVAL` can be constructed by providing amounts together with units.
-Units that aren't *months*, *days*, or *milliseconds* are converted to equivalent amounts in the next smaller of these three basis units.
+Units that aren't *months*, *days*, or *microseconds* are converted to equivalent amounts in the next smaller of these three basis units.
-Conversely, units aren't ever converted to the next larger basis unit; for example, no amount of days is ever converted to months.
+Conversely, units aren't ever converted to the next larger basis unit; for example, no amount of days is ever converted to months and no amount of hours (really, microseconds) is converted to days.

 ```sql
 SELECT